 First of all, while implementing a join please check whether tables are properly indexed or not.
-Indexing is very important while the creation of table, a table must have at least one clustered index.
+Indexing is very important while the creation of a table, a table must have at least one clustered index.

-Go for the execution plan if the query is taking too much time, by seeing the plan we can easily fetch which query or portion of the query is taking time.
+Go for the execution plan if the query is taking too much time, by seeing the plan we can easily fetch which query or portion of the query is taking the time.
 The execution plan shows which table used maximum process time from the overall time.